Maneesh-10102004/Route-Optimization-for-Emergency-Services/README.md

 # Route-Optimization-for-Emergency-Services
-Developed system using graphs and Dijkstra's algorithm to find optimal routes for emergency services (e.g., hospitals, fire trucks) on city maps.
+Developed a system using graphs and Dijkstra's algorithm to find optimal routes for emergency services (e.g., hospitals, fire trucks) on city maps.
 Features OOP design, priority queues, hashmaps for shortest paths, and generates path-highlighted map images.
 ## How to Compile and Run:
 - Type the following commands one by one in the terminal of your IDE:<br>
 g++ -o main main.cpp <br>